 Note: Test Apps have fewer settings available to manage than an production app.
 This is because some settings are not revelant to apps which are never destined to be used by the public - for example, as test apps cannot be listed in App Center, there's little need to upload App Center image assets.

-You can delete test apps from the Test Apps tab of your production app.
-Please note, that if you delete your production app, all the test apps will also be irreversably deleted.
+Note: If you remove your production app, all the test apps will also be irreversably removed.

 A common piece of feedback we've heard from developers is that, as your team grows, it becomes harder to manage who has access to what across your production app, and the other app IDs you use in pre-production.
 To help with this scenario, we're introducing two additional features alongside Test Apps: